On pluricanonical locally conformally almost K\"ahler metrics: Pluricanonical locally conformally almost K ahler metrics

 \subsection{Locally conformal structures of the first kind and the pluricanonical condition}

 We briefly review the definitions and some basic results due to Vaisman~\cite{MR418003}, but also see the important work of Bazzoni and Marrero \cite{MR3767426}.
-Let $(M, F, \theta)$ be a locally conformally symplectic (LCS for short) manifold of real dimension $2n \geq 4$, meaning $F$ is a non-degenerate 2-form and $\theta$ is a closed 1-form so that
+Let $(M, F, \theta)$ be an LCS manifold of real dimension $2n \geq 4$.

-The 1-form $\theta$ is called {\it the Lee form} of the LCS structure.
-It is well-known that an exact form $\theta$ corresponds to a globally conformally symplectic structure.
 Let $V$ be the characteristic vector field of the structure, that is, the unique vector field $V$ such that $ \iota_V F = \theta$ (where $\iota$ is the contraction).
 By its definition, $V$ satisfies $\theta(V) = 0$.

 In general, an infinitesimal automorphism of the LCS structure is a vector field $X$ such that $\mathcal{L}_X F = 0$.
 This automatically implies $\mathcal{L}_X \theta = 0$.
 It is immediate to check that the characteristic vector field $V$ is an infinitesimal automorphism of the LCS structure.
 The space of infinitesimal automorphisms of the LCS structure, $\mathfrak{X}_{(F,\theta)}$, forms a Lie sub-algebra of $\mathfrak{X}(M)$, the space of all vector fields of $M$, and $\theta :\mathfrak{X}_{(F,\theta)} \rightarrow \mathbb{R}$ induces a Lie algebra morphism, named the {\it Lee morphism} (considering $\mathbb{R}$ as an abelian Lie algebra).